As an ( expat ) foodie, have you ever done something so dangerous, that afterward you’re stunned by the stupidity of what you’ve done?

 NOTE: The shame of it is that I grew up with gas, was lectured by my mother and the entire nation of the Netherlands about the proper way to handle gas.
 And still I did this utterly brainless thing.
 Scariest of all is the thought that if I can be this idiotic, what other dangerous things might I do in a moment of insanity?

-PS: And here’s my banana bread adventure, set in Ghana.
+PS: And here’s another stove crisis, set in Ghana.

 * * *